Christians translate three Greek words as "Hell."

 Luke 12:5 But I will show you whom you should fear: Fear him who, after the killing of the body, has power to throw you into hell.
 Yes, I tell you, fear him.Matthew 23:33 You snakes, you brood of vipers!
 How can you escape being sentenced to hell?

-While Revelation does not use the word gheenna, after Hades has been consumed, there is still a lake of fire to consume those not in the book of life.
+While Revelation does not use the word gheenna, after Hades has been consumed, there is still a lake of fire to consume those not in the book of life, including the devil.
 Even John speaks of fire consuming the branches that bear no fruit!
 I think it is fair to say that association of fire and judgment is Biblical.
 However, a place where people roast alive slowly under the tridents of demons does not fully comport with the Biblical evidence.

 To summarize: The Bible includes real judgment here, including the idea that fires of judgment occur.
 Yet, this is not the place where the devil and demons live.
-Simply a tomb in the midst of eternal fires.
+(If anything, it is where demons go to die, not to live!)
+Gheenna describes a tomb in the midst of eternal fires.
 Lastly, this place of judgment becomes more personal in the NT than in the OT.

 κατώτατα ("lowest places") This word does not appear directly in the NT, but does so in our Creed (based on Ephesians 4:9, which uses a form of this word).
 It does, however, occur in the OT: